flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 Construct a knapsack instance with

 $$
-c=a,
+c=a
 $$

 $$
-B=b,
+B=b
 $$

-and

 $$
 K=b.
 $$

-Then the two knapsack inequalities become
+Then the knapsack requirements are

 $$
 a^Tx\le b